-Sam over at the Simple Everday Mom made a simple paper bag.
-A simple brown paper bag craft that brings back so much of my childhood making one of these.
+- Sam over at the Simple Everday Mom made a simple paper bag turkey craft, that brings back so much of my childhood making one of these.

 - Oriental Trading has a great selection of craft ideas if you are short on time.

 - Amazon for supplies to be quickly delivered to your door without ever leaving the comfort of your home.

 - Walmart is so easy now with drive up pick-up that you can add the items to your grocery order and pick them all up in one stop.

 Which Thanksgiving Turkey Craft are you going to do this year?

 I honestly want to try them all!
 When you make them please share because I would absolutely love to see your creative side and all that you are thankful for.